 Nasal discharge and sneezing from nasal foreign objects, fungal infection, allergies and inflammatory polyps; lower respiratory disorders including chronic bronchitis, collapsing airways, feline asthma, pneumonia, pulmonary edema, pleural effusion, allergic airway disease and pulmonary fibrosis.

 Acute kidney failure, chronic kidney disease, pyelonephritis, sterile and bacterial cystitis, kidney and bladder stones, renal-associated systemic hypertension, prostatitis, vaginitis, pyometra diagnosis and congenital urogenital problems such as ectopic ureters and congenital renal dysplasia.

-Your pet may benefit from a consultation and treatment by one of our internists if a disease or symptom remains undiagnosed, the condition requires advanced imaging, endoscopy or specialized [TREATMENTS] or they have multiple complex diseases present.
+Your pet may benefit from seeing one of our internists if a disease or symptom remains undiagnosed, the condition requires advanced imaging, endoscopy or specialized treatments or if your pet has multiple diseases present.
 Your pet may also benefit from seeing us if they have not been responding as expected to treatments already prescribed by your family veterinarian.

 Our veterinarians are an extension of your family veterinarian.
 We work together with, and are not a replacement for, the veterinarian who sees your pet on a regular basis.